Barrier Breakers® Scholars Program

 How long is the application process?

 The length of the application process depends on the number of applications we receive.
 We anticipate being able to let you know if you have been invited to an interview within 30-45.
 After the interview, you will hear the results of your application within 2-3 weeks.
-We will begin working with students in this program in April 2025.
+We will begin working with students in this program in June 2026.
 We cannot guarantee a certain timeline of when you will be able to get off the waitlist.

 What is the application deadline?